Knowledge Hub

 Is learning the platform the same as being ready for a job?

-No. You need platform knowledge plus delivery skills, business understanding and soft skills.
+No. A learner needs platform knowledge plus delivery skills, business understanding and soft skills.

 How quickly do platforms change?